-To associate custom attributes with particular variables, instead of with the entire active file, use VARIABLE ATTRIBUTE (see Section 11.13 [VARIABLE ATTRIBUTE], page 98) instead.
+To associate custom attributes with particular variables, instead of with the entire active dataset, use VARIABLE ATTRIBUTE (see Section 11.15 [VARIABLE ATTRIBUTE], page 108) instead.

 DATAFILE ATTRIBUTE takes effect immediately.
 It is not affected by conditional and looping structures such as DO IF or LOOP.